Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 VPNs don’t fully protect against web trackers, cookies, and browser fingerprinting.
 Also, logging into web services like your email provider reveals who you are to them.

-3. Doesn’t Protect You from Malicious Websites or Apps
+3. Don’t Always Protect from Malicious Websites/Apps

 Most high-quality VPNs offer malicious website detection on desktop, but only a few extend the feature to iOS apps.

-4. Doesn’t Increase Your Internet Speed
+4. Don’t Increase Your Internet Speed

 In fact, most VPNs will decrease your speed somewhat.
 The only exception is when your ISP or mobile carrier throttles your internet connection.